romix/akka-quickser-serialization/README.md

 			quickser = "com.romix.akka.serialization.quickser.QuickserSerializer"
 		}

 *   As usual, you should declare in the Akka `serialization-bindings` section which classes should use quickser serialization

+*   You need to add a following line to the list of your Akka extensions:
+	`extensions = ["com.romix.akka.serialization.quickser.QuickserSerializationExtension$"]`

+*   You may need to add a new `quickser` section to the akka.actor part of configuration

+		quickser  {

+			# To guarantee that both sender and receiver use the same numeric ids for the same
+			# classes it is advised to pre-register them using the "classes" section
+			#
+			# Define a set of fully qualified class names for
+			# classes to be used for serialization.
+			classes = [
+				"package1.name1.className1",
+				"package2.name2.className2"
+			]
+		}